Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

   - `generateIntro(w http.ResponseWriter, r *http.Request)`: Generates an introductory story.
   - `getBoss(w http.ResponseWriter, r *http.Request)`: Generates a boss object.
 - **Differences**:
   - The current implementation focuses on generating stories and bosses.
 Item generation and parsing are not implemented.
 Instead, the card management(cards.go) will create cards based on a boss or character description.
-We did this to simplify what we needed to pass to the backend, so instead of generating possible items that a user could win/earn, then passing it to the front end, and when the user wins a battle pass an item description back.
-Now, when a user wins a battle we pass boss description to card endpoint to create an item based off the boss.
+We did this to simplify what we needed to pass to the backend, so instead of generating possible items that a user could win/earn, then passing it to the front end, and when the user wins a battle pass, an item description is returned.
+Now, when a user wins a battle, we pass the  boss description to the card endpoint to create an item based on the boss.
 This makes the number of requests and the flow of information a little simpler.
-  - We don't explicitly have separate modules for llm entity generation for boss and character.
-Instead, we have a boss module(boss.go) that generates a boss with ai, and our character manager that also handles character images(character.go) also handles generating a character.
-We found it was easier to organize all the character functionality under a character manager instead of splitting it into other managment systems.
+  - We don't explicitly have separate modules for llm entity generation for the boss and the character.
+Instead, we have a boss module(boss.go) that generates a boss with AI, and our character manager that also handles character images(character.go) also handles generating a character.
+We found it was easier to organize all the character functionality under a character manager instead of splitting it into other management systems.
   - Story generation uses OpenAI's API with custom prompts, which wasn't explicitly decided upon in our original design.

 ---